SonOfLightY/Motorcycle-Load-Signal-Classification/README.en.md

 ## Background

-Parking monitoring systems are important because inaccurate parking capacity information can reduce the effectiveness of parking space utilization.
-In a campus environment, this condition may cause users to spend more time looking for parking or ignore parking areas that are actually still available.
+Parking capacity monitoring is an important part of parking area management, especially in a campus environment with high student mobility.
+Inaccurate parking capacity information may cause users to spend unnecessary time searching for parking spaces or leave available parking areas underutilized.

 This project uses a one-gate monitoring approach.
-Passing objects are classified as motorcycles or non-motor objects based on dynamic load signal patterns captured by load cell sensors.
-Through this approach, the system can help update parking capacity based on objects that actually enter or leave the parking area.
+Objects passing through the gate are classified based on dynamic load signal patterns captured by load cell sensors.
+With this approach, the system does not only detect whether an object passes through the measurement area, but also determines whether the object is a motorcycle or not.

+This classification is important because not every object passing through the measurement area should affect motorcycle parking capacity.
+Therefore, the system is designed so that parking capacity is updated only based on relevant objects and their movement direction.

 ---

 ## Project Objectives

-The objectives of this project are to build a prototype system capable of:
+The objective of this project is to build a prototype system capable of:

 - reading dynamic load signals from passing objects,
-- classifying motorcycles and non-motor objects,
+- classifying objects as motorcycles or non-motor objects,
 - detecting object movement direction,
 - updating parking capacity automatically,
 - displaying parking capacity information on a P10 LED panel.